-BUSINESS ETHICS AND SOCIAL RESPONSIBILITY (W)
+MKT 424 BUSINESS ETHICS AND SOCIAL RESPONSIBILITY

-This course addresses the importance of ethical considerations in business decisions.
-Topics include schools of ethical thought, the impact of competing stakeholder groups, and the creation of ethics enforcement systems.
-Students will refine their personal ethical standards and learn to apply ethical decision models to the resolution of business dilemmas.
-Prerequisite: MGT 204 and MKT 205 or consent of instructor.
+This course is designed to assist students in identifying and coping with the increasing number of ethically based decisions encountered in business.
+Using cases, students will refine their personal ethical standards and develop a personal code of ethical conduct for themselves and their work environment.
+Prerequisites: MKT 205 and MGT 204 or consent of instructor.
 Same as MGT 424.
 Each semester.

-MKT 470 INTERNSHIP IN MARKETING
+MKT 470 INTERNSHIP IN MARKETING (3-8)

-MKT 480 INDEPENDENT STUDY IN MARKETING
+MKT 480 INDEPENDENT STUDY IN MARKETING (1-4)

-MKT 490 SEMINAR IN MARKETING
+MKT 490 SEMINAR IN MARKETING (1-4)